DaHoopster/M5Stack_MicroPython/README.md

 Download the ESP32 SPIRAM IDF4 firmware from the MicroPython firmware [download site](http://micropython.org/download/all/).

-Not quite sure how to upgrade the MicroPython version for the M5Stack version... :thinking:
+Not quite sure how to upgrade the MicroPython version for the M5Stack version... :thinking: But it _might_ come down to overriding the MicroPython bin file with the latest built with IDF4.

 It's somewhat clear how to freeze the M5Stack specific modules into a MicroPython build, see [this](https://lemariva.com/blog/2020/03/tutorial-getting-started-micropython-v20)

 ---